-Special precautions MUST be made if installing furnace in an area which may drop below 32° F (0° C).
+Special precautions MUST be made if installing furnace in an area which may drop below 32° F (0°C).
 This can cause improper operation or damage to the equipment.
 If the furnace environment has the potential of freezing, the drain trap and drain line must be protected.
-In areas where the temperature may be below 32° F (0° C), a Condensate Freeze Protection kit is strongly recommended.
-Refer to the Accessory section of the Product Data for current kit number.
-If the Condensate Freeze Protection kit is not used, the factory-installed condensate trap must be adequately covered using a self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, 40°F (4°C).
-Failure to effectively secure the heat tape to the trap and sufficiently cover the trap with heat tape may result in freezing and cracking of the trap, causing a leak that results in property damage.
-In applications with potential for freezing, the above specified heat tape must also adequately cover/wrap the remaining condensate drain line to provide freeze protection.
+In areas where the temperature may be below 32°F (0°C), a Condensate Freeze Protection kit is required.
+The kit includes a condensate trap with heat pad and replaces the factory-installed condensate trap.
+Refer to the Accessory section of the Specification Sheet for current kit number.
+A self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, 40°F (4°C) may be used to provide freeze protection of the remaining condensate drain line.
 Wrap the drain trap and drain line with the heat tape and secure with appropriate plastic ties.
 Follow the heat tape manufacturer's recommendations.
 Prime the trap before furnace operation.

 The condensate drain line must be supported and/or secured per local codes.
 Supports and clamps should be spaced to prevent the drain line from sagging or being dislocated from the furnace or termination point.
-In the absence of local codes, consult the current edition of the National Standard Plumbing Code, in the U.S. or the current edition National Plumbing Code of Canada in Canada.
+In the absence of local codes, consult the current edition of the National Standard Plumbing Code, in the U.S. or the current edition of National Plumbing Code of Canada in Canada.